Dr. Dorottya Katalin Mózes - CV

 EDUCATION

-Dissertation: Identity, Style, and Performance in the Postcolonial Anglophone Novel [Az identitás, a stílus és a performancia jelenségei a posztkoloniális angolszász regényben.]
+Dissertation: Az identitás, a stílus és a performancia jelenségei a posztkoloniális angolszász regényben [Identity, Style, and Performance in the Postcolonial Anglophone Novel]

-B.A.
-English and Philosophy, Wellesley College, 2006 (cum laude, honors in English)
+2006 B.A.
+English and Philosophy (cum laude, honors in English), Wellesley College

 EMPLOYMENT

-Assistant Professor at the North American Department, Institute of English and American Studies (IEAS), University of Debrecen, Hungary, 2017–present
+2017– Assistant Professor at the North American Department, Institute of English and American Studies (IEAS), University of Debrecen, Hungary

 RESEARCH AND TEACHING FIELDS